Understanding the predictors and consequences of homelessness in Northern Ireland

 Potential

 This study has the potential to increase our understanding about the characteristics, needs and outcomes of the homeless population in Northern Ireland.
-It is possible that the results may contribute to facilitating further cross-departmental integration and commitment to addressing vulnerable homeless households with complex needs.
+It is possible that the results may contribute to facilitating further cross-departmental integration and commitment to addressing the intersectional needs of individuals who present as homeless.

 Updates